georgepearman/europe/_posts/2015-07-19-edinburgh-castle.md

 We ended the day with a relaxing couple of hours in the Airbnb, where we played cards before dinner.
 We ate dinner at an Indian restaurant that we wouldn't visit again.
-We ended the night at [The Southsider](http://www.thesouthsiderpub.co.uk) where we watched professional darts and argued about nerdy computer science stuff.
+The night finished at [The Southsider](http://www.thesouthsiderpub.co.uk) where we watched professional darts and argued about nerdy computer science stuff.